Reflux in Bottle-Fed Babies: What Is Normal and What Actually Helps

 - Spit-up is green, yellow, or blood-tinged

-- Baby is distressed at every feed
+- Your baby is distressed at every feed

 Related Reading